 Also called the David Procedure, valve-sparing aortic root replacement is performed to preserve the aortic valve instead of replacing it with an artificial valve.

 Doctors repair the aortic valve using a synthetic tube called a graft, which is implanted into the aortic root, the part of the aorta that extends from the heart.
-It can be used to treat severely leaking valves in people with aortic regurgitation.
+It can be used to treat severely leaking valves in people with aortic valve regurgitation.

 This procedure is most commonly used in people under 60 who have connective tissue disease such as Marfan syndrome or a thoracic aneurysm, a bulge in the aortic root, along with aortic valve regurgitation.
 This procedure can help you avoid the need for lifelong use of anticoagulant medication, also known as a blood thinner, or additional surgery to replace animal tissue valves, which have a finite lifespan.

-In this open heart surgery, your NYU Langone surgeon clamps the aorta and cuts it open.
+In this open heart surgery, your surgeon clamps the aorta and cuts it open.
 The coronary arteries, which supply blood to the heart, are temporarily detached.
 A heart–lung machine performs the work of these organs during the procedure.

 Doctors measure the valve and select a synthetic graft to fit its size.
 They place the graft onto the aortic valve and suture it into the aorta.
 Then they suture the valve to the inside of the graft.
 Surgeons reattach the coronary arteries through holes made in the graft and then suture the graft to the aorta.

-People who have this procedure typically spend a day in the ICU and five to six days in the hospital.
+People who have this procedure typically spend one day in the ICU and five to six days in the hospital.
 Your doctor restricts your activity for up to six weeks after open heart surgery to allow the bones and muscles time to heal.